Live Unit Testing with Visual Studio 2017

 You can also display verbose output in the Live Unit Testing Output window by assigning a value of "1" to a user-level environment variable named

-To capture detailed MSBuild log messages from Live Unit Testing to a file, set the
+To capture detailed MSBuild log messages from Live Unit Testing in a file, set the

 If you start Live Unit Testing in a solution that does not include a unit test project, the Pause, Stop, and Reset Clean options appear on the Live Unit Testing menu, but Live Unit Testing does not start.
 The Output window displays a message that begins, "No supported test adapters are referenced by this solution..."